floragunncom/search-guard-docs/configuration.md

 * basic
  * HTTP basic authentication.
 This type needs `challenging` set to `true`.
 No additonal configuration is needed.
 * kerberos
  * Kerberos authentication.
 This type needs `challenging` set to `false`.
-Additonal.
-Kerberos-specific configuration is needed.
+Additonal, Kerberos-specific configuration is needed.
-* clientcert (not challenging, needs https)
+* clientcert
  * Authentication via a client TLS certificate.
 This certificate must be trusted by one of the Root CAs in the truststore of your nodes.
 See also Search Guard SSL (todo: link) docs on certificates and Root CAs.
 This type needs `challenging` set to `false`.
+HTTPS is mandatory.
 No additonal configuration is needed.
 * proxy
  * Use an external, proxy based authentication.
 This type needs `challenging` set to `false`.
 Additional, proxy-specific configuration is needed, and the "X-forwarded-for" module has to be enabled as well.
 See "Proxy authentication" for further details.

-The config section contains configuration settings for the selected type.
+The config section contains specific configuration settings for the selected type.
 At the moment, only the Kerberos and Proxy type need additional configuration.
 See these sections in the documentation for further information.

 After the HTTP authenticator was executed, you need to specify against which backend system you want to authenticate the user.
 This is specified in the `authentication_backend` section and has the following format: